dortania/OpenCore-Install-Guide/config.plist/skylake.md

 ## Cleaning up

-And now you're ready to save and place it into your EFI.
+And now you're ready to save and place it into your EFI under EFI/OC.

-For those having booting issues, please make sure to read the [Troubleshooting section](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/troubleshooting/troubleshooting) first and if your questions are still unanswered we have plenty of resources at your disposal:
+For those having booting issues, please make sure to read the [Troubleshooting section](/extras/troubleshooting.md) first and if your questions are still unanswered we have plenty of resources at your disposal:

 * [r/Hackintosh Subreddit](https://www.reddit.com/r/hackintosh/)
 * [r/Hackintosh Discord](https://discord.gg/2QYd7ZT)